We Have a Failure to Communicate

 Accelerating the development of the sustainable economy ecosystem, and the growth of sustainable brands, is a task that requires everyone involved in this new economy to work together: to share hard-won learning; to test new ideas and share the results; to collaborate so that we maximize our collective impact.

 For example, Sustainable Business Partners has demonstrated the power of sharing non-competitive access to website visitors (see What’s Been Growing In Our Petri Dish).
-Using cookies that gather no personally identifiable information, the like-minded partners in our network are able to serve ads to one another’s website visitors.
-Essentially, our partners are remarketing to one another’s visitors, rather than to their own.
+Using cookies that gather no personally identifiable information, our partners are remarketing to one another’s visitors, in addition to their own.

 We’ve proven this model.
 These ads capture high response rates and a positive ROI.
 We’ve seen that people browsing a renewable energy website will buy organic tea and natural cosmetics, and vice versa, at a very efficient cost per acquisition.
-Now we are implementing this insight through other channels.
+Now we are implementing this insight through other channels, including targeted Facebook audiences and shared direct mail packages.

 We are not competitors.
 We’re co-conspirators.
+A step forward by a natural cosmetics brand creates more consumer advocates and momentum that benefit other companies as well.
 The failure of a sustainable fashion brand in New York slows the progress of similar brands on the West Coast.
-A step forward by a natural cosmetics brand creates momentum that benefits other companies as well.
 We are all in the business of connecting consumers to our sustainable economy.

 As you think about your company’s growth, look for opportunities to collaborate with like-minded companies.
 It’s been said that, “If you want to go fast, go alone.
 If you want to go far, go together.”
 I have to disagree.
 We’ll all grow faster if we grow together.We are not competitors.
 We’re co-conspirators.
 We're all in the business of connecting #consumers to our #sustainable #economy.
 Click To Tweet